tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/monitoring/benchmark.md

 0 rows in set.
 Elapsed: 0.001 sec.
 Processed 1.05 million rows, 1.05 MB (1.18 billion rows/s., 1.18 GB/s.)
 ```

-## But use materialize() to force the evaluation of const values for all rows
+## Use materialize() to force the evaluation of const values for all rows

 ```sql
 SELECT *